Developers: Hudson Soft,

 Region-Specific Unused Music

-|Mini-game||Song used in US version|
+|Mini-Game||Song used in US version|

 |Balloon Burst||Faster Than All|

-|Musical Mushrooms||Coins of the World|
+|Musical Mushroom||Coins of the World|

 Luigi: Losing a Mini-Game